-65. Based on available NBB data in 2013 for Bosnia & Herzegovina, Egypt, Israel, Lebanon, Montenegro and Turkey and E-PRTR data (2013) for Cyprus, France, Greece, Italy, Malta, Slovenia and Spain, a significant reduction of discharges of POPs into the Mediterranean Sea is observed as shown in Table 2.
-However, this trend must be considered cautiously as nine countries did not submit the 2013 NBB data.
+Based on available 2018 NBB data for Albania, Algeria, Bosnia and Herzegovina, Israel, Lebanon, Montenegro, Morocco, Syria and Tunisia; 2013 NBB data for Bosnia & Herzegovina, Egypt, Israel, Lebanon, Montenegro and Turkey and E-PRTR data (2013) for Cyprus, France, Greece, Italy, Malta, Slovenia and Spain, a significant increase of discharges of POPs into the Mediterranean Sea is observed for period 2003-2013 as shown in Table 2.
+However, this trend must be considered cautiously as several countries did not submit the 2013 NBB data and 2018 NBB data do not provide emissions for most POPs, except for dioxins/furans which show a reduction trend.